mightyspring/javascript/README.md

     var dragonball = 'z';

     // good
-    var items = getItems(),
+    var items = getItems()
-        goSportsTeam = true,
+        , goSportsTeam = true
-        dragonball = 'z';
+        , dragonball = 'z'
+    ;
     ```

   - Declare unassigned variables last.
 This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.
+Also, declare all unassigned variables on one line.

     ```javascript
     // bad
-    var i, len, dragonball,
+    var i, len, dragonball
-        items = getItems(),
+        , items = getItems()
-        goSportsTeam = true;
+        , goSportsTeam = true
+    ;

     // bad
-    var i, items = getItems(),
+    var i, items = getItems()
-        dragonball,
+        , dragonball
-        goSportsTeam = true,
+        , goSportsTeam = true
-        len;
+        , len
+    ;

     // good
     var items = getItems(),
-        goSportsTeam = true,
+        , goSportsTeam = true,
-        dragonball,
-        length,
+        , dragonball, length, i
-        i;
+    ;
     ```

   - Assign variables at the top of their scope.
 This helps avoid issues with variable declaration and assignment hoisting related issues.